 - Cortisone injections

-Different surgical options are available, depending on such factors as the type of injury, as well as your anatomy and age.
+Different surgical options are available, depending on factors such as the type of injury, as well as your anatomy and age.
 The selection is based on the health needs of the individual.
-Arthroscopy is the preferred choice for many throwing injuries.
-Ligament tears may need reconstruction.
+Arthroscopy is the preferred choice for many throwing injuries, but more significant throwing injuries like ligament tears may need reconstruction.